A CUE-study (Comparative Usability Evaluation study) investigates one or more aspects of professional usability evaluations.

-- Investigate if results of professional usability evaluations are reproducible.
+- Study the reproducibility of usability evaluations.
 In other words, if two professional teams independently carry out a usability evaluation of the same product, will they report similar results?
 The answer turns out to be mostly negative.

-- What is common practice among usability professionals when they do a usability evaluation?
+- Learn about common practices among usability professionals when they do a usability evaluation.

 Overview of this page